oskarthaeter/PythonServer-lifty/doc_PythonServer.md

 The aforementioned urls need to be stored in an easily readable format, so later on the php server has no problem distributing the data to the users.
 This is achieved by using the .json format, which is easily readable for computers and humans.
-The data of one algorithm run is stored in a one matrix file.
+The data of one algorithm run is stored in a matrix file.

     {
     "type": "data_matrix",